-- Use this button to toggle between regular thumbnails of your photos, as seen here, and square-shaped images that leave little border. - This slider increases and decreases the size of your preview images. - Use these buttons to view your photos arranged according to the year, month, or day in which they were taken. - Click here to see all your photographs in the Photos app, arranged as thumbnails.
+- Use this button to toggle between regular thumbnails of your photos, as seen here, and square-shaped images that leave little border. - This slider increases and decreases the size of your preview images.
+The larger these thumbnail previews, the easier it is to see the photos, but smaller previews allow more pictures to be seen on the screen. - Use these buttons to view your photos arranged according to the year, month, or day in which they were taken. - Click here to see all your photographs in the Photos app, arranged as thumbnails.
 Double-click on a thumbnail to open a photo. - This button opens the information window.
 You can use it by selecting a preview or opening a photo.
-The information window gives information on the picture and the camera on which it was taken, it also lets you add names to the people in it. - The Share button lets you add the picture to shared albums, send it using Mail, AirDrop,
+The information window gives information on the picture and the camera on which it was taken, it also lets you add names to the people in it.

-- Messages and more, add it to Notes or Reminders, and even set it as a desktop picture. - Choose a photo and click the Heart button to identify a picture as one of your favourites. - Rotate the image 90% anti-clockwise.
+- The Share button lets you add the picture to shared albums, send it using Mail, AirDrop, Messages and more. - Choose a photo and click the Heart button to identify a picture as one of your favourites. - Rotate the image 90% anti-clockwise.
 Hold Alt to turn it clockwise instead.
 Useful if a picture that's been imported is not the right way up. - The search field.
-Thanks to the Photo app's machine learning, you can search for terms like 'birthday', 'holiday', 'Christmas' and more, to find photos taken on these occasions. - These sidebar options represent different ways of viewing photos found in your library.
+Thanks to machine learning, you can search for terms like 'birthday', 'holiday' or 'Christmas' to find photos taken on these occasions. - These sidebar options represent different ways of viewing photos found in your library.
 Photos shows all your photos, Memories arranges them into groups, Favourites shows your best pics, and Places groups them according to where they were taken.
 Recents, Imports, and Recently Deleted are self-explanatory.

 - Photos you've shared on iCloud are listed in Activity, and Shared Albums shows the albums in which they were shared.
-Hover over Shared Albums and click the plus sign to start a new, shared album. - These are your local albums.
-Media Types - groups your pics as videos, selfies, panoramas and more, while the My Albums option shows albums you've put together yourself. - If you put together a book, calendar, card, print, wall decor, or slideshow based on your photos, they appear here.
-Apple no longer - sells prints themselves, but you can get apps from the App Store for third-party services.
-Hover over My Projects and click the plus sign to start a new project - These are the dates between which the currently visible pictures were taken and the locations. - Your pictures, arranged as thumbnails.
+Hover over Shared Albums and click the plus sign to start a new, shared album, into which you can add pictures you wish to allow friends and family to view on their own computers. - Your local albums.
+Media Types groups pics as videos, panoramas, selfies and more, and are automatically updated when you add new media to the app.
+My Albums shows albums you've put together yourself.
+Photos added to albums are not removed from the main Photos section. - If you put together a book, calendar, card, print, wall decor, or slideshow based on your photos, they appear here.
+Apple no longer sells prints themselves, but you can get apps from the App Store for third-party services.
+Hover over My Projects and click the plus sign to start a new project. - These are the dates between which the currently visible pictures were taken and the locations. - Your pictures, arranged as thumbnails.
 Click on one to open it, after which you can swipe through them or choose one from the preview bar under an open photo.